Residents’ Information

 Visitors to this website from the European Union have the protection of GDPR 2016/679 which on May 26, 2016, went into effect.

 Data collected from on thepinehurst.org are stored on the servers of Ionos, the web hosting service used by 447 Ft.
 Washington Owners’ Corporation doing business as The Pinehurst.
 The Controller is the webmaster, who may be reached at web@thepinehurst.org, and the Controller’s Representative is the property manager, John Duff, who may be reached at (212) 896-8600 or at Argo Real Estate, 50 W 17 St, New York NY 10011.
-The Data Protection Officer is the president of the corporation, Jennifer Peng, who may be reached at 447fwa@thepinehurst.org.
+The Data Protection Officer is the president of the corporation, Alison Hiroto, who may be reached at 447fwa@thepinehurst.org.

 The data we collect are those submitted voluntarily by shareholders to promote notices of sale of their apartments.
 There is no requirement to submit any information at any time.
 We store personal data for the duration that an apartment is for sale; once it is sold we delete it within four weeks of being notified of the sale.
 If a shareholder revokes permission for us to store personal information we shall delete it within two weeks of the shareholder’s notification.